labster/p6-IO-Path-More/README.md

 ### Filetest methods

 #### .e, .d, .l, etc...
 Builtin methods are reproduced here.
 Because we inherit from IO::Path, IO::Path::More does IO::Filetestable.
+See [S32/IO](http://perlcabal.org/syn/S32/IO.html) for details.

 #### inode
 Returns the inode number of the current path as an Int.
 If you're not on a POSIX system, returns False.
 Inode numbers uniquely identify files on a given device, and all hard links point to the same inode.

 #### device
-Returns the device number of the current path.
+Returns the device number of the current path from a stat call.
+This is not the same as `.volume`, though both identify the disk/drive/partition.

 ## TODO